boonepeter/boonepeter.github.io/content/posts/null-in-bigquery.md

 draft: false
 ---

+__When in doubt, `NULL` means "we don't know the state of this thing so we can't perform an operation on it."__

 Keeping track of how __NULL__ values are handled in different SQL dialects can be tricky.
 This post will serve as a living document where I keep track of how BigQuery does this.